shlee782/ECAPA_CNN_TDNN/README.md

 ## Acknolwedgement

-This code heavily relies on the SpeechBrain's recipe of ECAPA-TDNN.
+This code heavily relies on [the SpeechBrain's recipe of VoxCeleb](https://github.com/speechbrain/speechbrain/tree/develop/recipes/VoxCeleb).

 I would like to acknowledge their contributions and the use of their code as a foundation for this project.